carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 You want to figure out how to get a list of all assignments from a particular class.

 Maybe there's soemthing that's in the `canvasapi` library that helps you with this?

+Look through the [`canvasapi` examples](https://canvasapi.readthedocs.io/en/latest/examples.html) and see if there's something that might help.

 When you succeed, your code should look something like this: